aws-samples/addons-transformer-for-amazon-eks/README.md

     $ chmod 700 get_helm.sh
     $ ./get_helm.sh
     ```
-* A github token as required by [The Github Service](README.md#request-submission-for-onboarding-the-add-on-to-the-program)
+* A GitHub token as required by [The GitHub Service](README.md#request-submission-for-onboarding-the-add-on-to-the-program)

 To use this CLI in CloudShell,
 * Log into the AWS Console with a role that has access to the location of the helm chart